rbhouck32/rbhouck32/README.md

-###  Experienced Software Developer with a passion for Front End Web Development.
+###  Hi I am Rob Houck and I'm an Experienced Software Developer with a passion for Front End Web Development.
 Knowledgeable in user interface, testing, and debugging processes.
 Equipped with a diverse and promising skill set.
 Proficient in an assortment of technologies, including JavaScript, J query HTML, CSS, Django, and React with a deep understanding of